How & where to buy XRP (Ripple) online

 Copy link to section

-You can trade XRP on a cryptocurrency exchange using a few simple steps.
+You can trade XRP on a cryptocurrency exchange using simple steps.
 Here’s a quick example that clearly lays out how XRP crypto trading works:

-1. Monitor the price: Let’s say the price of XRP/USDT is $1.
+1. Monitor the price: For simplicity, let’s say the price of XRP/USDT is $1.
 You read the price charts and decide that now is a good time to start purchasing XRP.

-2. Open a trade: You trade one USDT for one XRP ($1 for 1 XRP).
+2. Open a trade: You trade one USDT for one XRP ($1 USD for 1 XRP).

-3. Continue to monitor the price: The next day, one XRP token is now worth $2, a 100% increase.
+3. Continue to monitor the price: The following month, one XRP token is now worth $2, a 100% increase.

 4. Close your trade: You trade your XRP token back to USDT for $2.

-In this example, you buy and sell Ripple, doubling your money (trading).
+In this example, you buy and sell XRP, doubling your money (trading).
 While the steps are simple, executing them in a profitable way is not so easy.
-You need to spend many hours learning to trade, reading charts, patterns, and understanding markets and margin trading; which you can do right here on Invezz.com.
+You need to spend countless hours learning to trade, reading charts and technical patterns, and understanding markets and margin trading, which you can do right here on Invezz.com.

-What is the best way to pay for Ripple (XRP)?
+What is the best way to invest in XRP (XRP)?

 Copy link to section

-The simplest way to buy Ripple cryptocurrency is with your bank card.
+The simplest way to buy XRP cryptocurrency is with your bank card.
 However, there are plenty of other options as well.
 Here are some of the top ways to pay for XRP.

 • Buy XRP with a credit card or debit card.
 Card payments are convenient and instantaneous but you may have to pay a higher fee to make a deposit this way.
 Binance charges 1.8% for a card deposit and some platforms charge as much as 4%.

-• Buy Ripple with bank transfer.
+• Buy XRP with a bank transfer.
 A bank transfer is usually the cheapest way to buy crypto.
-Crypto platforms like Crypto.com and Coinbase do not charge for bank transfer deposits, while Binance only charges a £1 fee, and these transactions are more or less instant as they run through the Faster Payments System (FPS).
+Crypto platforms like Crypto.com and Coinbase do not charge for bank transfer deposits, while Binance only charges a $1 fee, and these transactions are more or less instant as they run through the Automated Clearing House (ACH) in the US Faster Payments System (FPS) in the UK, or Single Euro Payments Area (SEPA) in Europe.

 • Alternative payment methods.
 Crypto brokers often let you pay with other providers or money transfer services, like Neteller, Venmo, or Payoneer.
 The options vary by broker, though, so check what’s accepted before you sign up.